Joshua3255/josh-oasis/README.md

   - Create, read, update, and delete bookings.
   - Check-in and check-out management.
-  - Add restaurant used amount by guests
+  - Add restaurant used amount by guests.
+  - Generate and view invoices with options to print or email the invoices.

 - **Cabin Management**: